Below is a map that will allow you to see why.

 There are many, many ways to build more housing without destroying what so many of us hold dear.
 Instead, this bill chooses to use a sledgehammer to crush local initiative.

-If you also disagree with Scott Wiener and Phil Ting, I hope that you will speak out.
+If you also disagree with Scott Wiener, I hope that you will speak out.
 I would recommend you find a means to speak out that will matter.
 Sending emails to political leaders’ offices no longer makes any difference – they receive too many, and it’s too easy to automate emails.
 You will need to call in person, or write a physical letter (here’s mine).
 Or donate to their opponent.
 I have done all of those.
 If you care about how San Francisco looks, and indeed the rest of the state, I hope you will too.

 Here are the addresses for Scott Wiener’s state offices: